Tropecs

 9:00 – 9:30 Estimating rate parameters in ecological models utilizing novel representations of transport processes

-Keynote by Edward Gross (GEI Consultants, USA)
+Keynote by Edward Gross (GEI Consultants, USA) recording

 9:30 – 9:45 Co-designing Adaptation Pathways for Peru’s Coastal Systems under Compound Drivers: Linking Ecological Modelling, Climate Projections, and Stakeholder Insights

-by Alonso Del Solar Escardó (ZMT)
+by Alonso Del Solar Escardó (ZMT) recording

 9:45 – 10:00 Some Issues Related to Coupling Physical/Biogeochemical and Upper Trophic Level Models: Fallacy of Averaged Values, Incompatible Spatial Resolutions, and Nervous Skill Assessment

-by Kenny Rose (University of Maryland, USA)
+by Kenny Rose (University of Maryland, USA) recording

 10:00 – 10:15 How can size-spectrum and trait-based models advance the integration of marine ecosystem dynamics into Earth System Models?
 Towards a broader perspective on ecological modelling across scales

-by Ken Andersen (Technical University of Denmark
+by Ken Andersen (Technical University of Denmark) recording

 10:15 – 10:30 TropEcS Topics in a Nutshell: Speed Talks about Posters on Display